 In People v.
 Mitchell Lewis Ziegler

-(2012) 211 Cal.App.4th 638 (originally at 2012 DJDAR 16066), the Sixth Appellate District revered the trial court.
+(2012) 211 Cal.App.4th 638 (originally at 2012 DJDAR 16066), the Sixth Appellate District reversed the trial court.
 The court first noted, as if parenthetically and with some suggestion of irritation is that Zeigler could have simply submitted a pardon application directly to the governor under Penal Code § 4800.
 The court then explained its reversal, explaining that the trial court had discretion to receive evidence regarding the conduct that resulted in Zeigler’s 2007 arrest.

 The Appellate Court then ruled that the trial court erred by not inquiring into Zeigler’s conduct in 2007 and evaluating it.
 This failure to consider such conduct was a mistake and consequently, the court reversed and remanded the case back to the trial court.

 The appellate court noted that the record from the trial court was quite “sparse.”
-There was no information concerning the type or amount of drugs involved, the circumstances of the arrest, whether defendant completed Prop 36 with any positive drug tests.
+There was no information concerning the type or amount of drugs involved, the circumstances of the arrest, or whether defendant completed Prop 36 with any positive drug tests.
 By noting such missing information, the appellate court seemed to suggest the trial court should address such facts if Zeigler asked for a further hearing on his application for a certificate of rehabilitation.

 For more information about post-conviction relief, click on the following articles: